FelixKratz/SketchyVim/README.md

 # SketchyVim

-This small project turns all accessible(!) input fields on macOS into full vim buffers.
-It should behave and feel like native vim, because, under the hood I simply sync the textfield to a real vim buffer.
+This small project turns accessible(!) input fields on macOS into full vim buffers.
+It should behave and feel like native vim, because, under the hood I synchronize the text field with a real vim buffer.

 ![demo](https://user-images.githubusercontent.com/22680421/153753171-e818d40b-4d72-4b88-9719-d1e36d16dec0.gif)